henke443/snake-ai/README.md

 ## TODO
-I will create another game which learns by NEAT instead, and I will write better more idiomatic rust with more tests and less absolute shiet.
+I will create another game which learns by NEAT instead, and I will write better more idiomatic rust with more tests

 Love rust so far.